Justify-social/my-project/docs/README.md

 # Justify Documentation

 Welcome to the Justify documentation!
-This is your comprehensive guide to our platform that connects brands with influencers.
+This is your comprehensive guide to our platform.

 ## New Developer?
 Start Here

 If you're new to Justify, these resources will help you get up to speed quickly:

-1. **[Getting Started Guide](./getting-started/README.md)** - Essential information for new team members
+1. **[Getting Started Guide](./getting-started/README.md)** - Essential information for new team members.
-2. **[Project Overview](./getting-started/project-overview.md)** - Learn what Justify does and why
+2. **[Project Overview](./getting-started/project-overview.md)** - Learn what Justify does and why.
-3. **[Setup Guide](./getting-started/setup-guide.md)** - Set up your development environment
+3. **[Directory Structure](./architecture/directory-structure.md)** - Understand how the codebase is organised.

 ## Documentation Directory